Ritapossible/Ritapossible/README.md

 👀 I’m interested in advancing my career in software engineering through learning and contributing to open source projects.

-🌱 I’m currently learning Backend development.
+🌱 I’m currently learning web3 development.

 💞️ I’m looking to collaborate in open source Projects.